It's a great time to learn

 Marie-Clare Elder

-A partner at Wotton+Kearney, Marie-Clare has extensive experience in health, medical negligence and personal injury litigation.
+A partner at Sparke Helmore, Marie-Clare has extensive experience in health, medical negligence and personal injury litigation.
 She has practiced in Australia and the UK in senior in-house roles and is a former ICU clinical nurse specialist.

 Phil Black